-Rita is currently finishing her Ph.D. in Culture and Performance Studies at WAC/D and will be working part-time until June 2017.
-In July, she will come on as full-time staff.
-We are delighted to welcome Valente to Motus Theater, and we believe the Deputy Director role will be key to our plan to diversify our funding and build the staffing necessary to bring resilience to Motus Theater and assure we will be offering innovative theatrical programming for years to come.
+Rita completed her Ph.D. in Culture and Performance Studies at WAC/D on June 2017, and in July she joined Motus as full-time staff.
+We are delighted to have Rita as part of the Motus Theater team, and we believe the Producing Director role will be key to our plan to diversify our funding and build the staffing necessary to bring resilience to Motus Theater and assure we will be offering innovative theatrical programming for years to come.

 Laura Gabriela Peniche Rosales, aka Laura Peniche, was born and raised in Puebla, Mexico.
 At age 13, she migrated with her family to Denver Colorado, a place she’s called home for the last 21 years.
 Laura’s passion for being a filmmaker led her to enroll in a Digital Film Production program in High School, which she joined since 10th grade.
 Her interest in writing/directing motivated her to eventually obtain an Associates of Applied Science Degree on Writing/Directing for Film & Video from the Colorado Film School.
 During her film school years, she worked as a producer on other student films, as a writer/director/producer on some of some of her own, but most importantly, she became inspired to pursue documentary filmmaking.